 In addition the settlement payment, each customer receives an incentive coupon on the daily closing value of contract on a monthly basis.
 This means that even if the investor isn’t correct with their prediction, and the contract settles to $0, they still receive coupon income over the life of the contract.

 The question is: “Will US Building Permits exceed 1,510,000?”
 If the investor thinks that the answer is no, they will buy a No contract for 25 cents.
 An investor buys a Yes contract at 76 cents if they estimate that the answer is yes.
-ForecastEx charges a fee of one cent per each pair.
-The fee is included in the price of the contract and will be charged when the contract is closed.
-More information about fees on the Regulatory page.
+ForecastEx charges a $0.01 transaction fee per contract, charged to each side when a transaction is executed.
+More information about fees is available on the Regulatory page.

 Both investors receive monthly incentive coupons for as long as they hold the contract.